-Fig. 10.
+Fig. 9.
 Patterns of the streamwise vorticity equation terms during neap tide at Sec.
 B1. (a1-d1): The local acceleration term. (a2-d2): The tilting of planetary vorticity term. (a3-d3): The baroclinicity term. (a4-d4): The vertical diffusion term.
 The cases in 1977, 1994, 2003, and 2010 are in the first, second, third, and fourth columns, respectively.
 The starting point of the X-axis is Point C in Fig. 2d.
 For viewing purposes, the acceleration term is multiplied by 5.
 The block arrows in a1-d1 represent the distribution of lateral circulation.

-Figure 10 shows that the changes of baroclinicity terms caused by the water depth change dominated the changes in the lateral circulation at Sec.
+Figure 9 shows that the changes of baroclinicity terms caused by the water depth change dominated the changes in the lateral circulation at Sec.
 B1.
 The baroclinicity term in the deep channel was generally negative at the left side of the channel, and it increased significantly in 2010, about 2-3 times the value in 1977.
-The baroclinicity term with positive values occurred over the West Shoal over the study period, but the areal extent occupied by the positive values decreased gradually, with its magnitude increased obviously in 1994 when the narrowing rate was the largest.
+The baroclinicity term with positive values occurred at the West Shoal over the study period, but the areal extent occupied by the positive values decreased gradually, with its magnitude increased obviously in 1994 when the narrowing rate was the largest.
 A negative baroclinicity term appeared at the bottom of the West Shoal, indicating that the changes in water depth can lead to changes in the pattern and magnitude of the baroclinicity term, which was mainly caused by the changes in the salt intrusion.
-The tilting of the planetary vorticity term increased with the estuary narrowing, the increase of this term in 2010 was greater, which was mostly caused by the depth change.
-The pattern of the vertical diffusion term changed significantly in 1977 and 1994.
-It changed at the surface and the bottom layers of the West Shoal: When the width decreased to about 2.5 km, the distribution of vertical diffusion was reversed compared with 1977, indicating that it was the changes in width that altered the vertical diffusion term.
+The tilting of the planetary vorticity term increased with the estuary narrowing, with the increase in 2010 was greater, which was mostly caused by the depth change.
+The pattern of the vertical diffusion term changed significantly in 1977 and 1994, especially at the surface and the bottom layers of the West Shoal, indicating that it was the changes in width that altered the vertical diffusion term.